markbush/Smalltalk-80-CompilerLib/README.md

 The token scanner is fairly standard.
 It recognises identifiers, symbols, characters, strings, comments, block arguments, and numbers and stored the text in the token.
 Otherwise, the token just uses the `TokenType` to identify it.
 All tokens record the character position from the source that they were found at.

 The only complication is negative numbers.
 A `-` before a digit could be a negative number or a binary method.
 The possible situations are checked to determine which is the appropriate way to tokenise this.
+The method used seems to work so far.

 ## Parser

 The parser is a hand written back-tracking parser.
 It has been tested on the [Pharo](https://github.com/pharo-project/pharo) source (about 8,000 classes with over 90,000 methods) and doesn't generate any errors.
+It has also now been tested on the original Smalltalk-80 sources file without errors.